 There is no straight answer.
-July 4th, 1776, is the common answer as this is Independence Day.
+July 4th, 1776, is the common answer, as this is Independence Day.
 Some may say August 2nd in that same year is the correct answer as the actual signing of the Declaration of Independence.
-A more appropriate answer might be September 3rd, 1783, the date of the signing of the Treaty of Paris.
-But, is it more accurate to say the date of the ratification of that treaty by King George III in 1784?
+A more appropriate answer might be September 3rd, 1783, the date of signing the Treaty of Paris.
+But, is it more accurate to say the date of King George III’s ratification of that treaty in 1784?

 Why Are There Different Answers?